guidorodrigues/lading-page/README.md

 ## About

-The goal is to have a modern, responsive, and functional homepage, perfect for showcasing products, services, or a portfolio.
+The goal is to have a modern and functional homepage, perfect for showcasing products, services, or a portfolio.
 Everything was built from scratch, focusing on best practices and a pleasant visual design.

 ## Status

 🚧 In development 🚧
 I am still implementing features and improvements.
+**Note:** The site is not yet responsive for mobile devices.

 ## How to use